walzimmer/active-anno-3d/README.md

 ![figure](img/title_figure.jpg)
 : We propose a framework for efficient active learning within various 3D object detection techniques and modalities, demonstrating the effectiveness of active learning at reaching comparable detection performance on benchmark datasets at a fraction of the annotation cost.
 Datasets include roadside infrastructure sensors (top row) and onboard vehicle sensors (bottom row), with LiDAR-only and LiDAR+camera fusion methods, the two dominant strategies in state-of-the-art performance at the safety-critical detection task.
+We use the entropy active learning sampling strategy to select the most informative data.

 This is the official implementation of our paper: